 The following methods are fast, but have daily cut-off times.
 Processing and posting for payments

-cut-off time on Fridays occur on Mondays, but the payment will have Saturday or Sunday as the transaction date:
+after the cut-off time on Fridays occur on Mondays, but the payment will have Saturday or Sunday as the transaction date.

 - Payment Transfers: Are credited the same day if scheduled prior to midnight Eastern Time from your Bank of America Business Checking, Savings or Money Market Accounts.

 - Pay-by-phone: call 1.800.673.1044 and make a payment over the phone before midnight Eastern Time to be credited the same day.
 For your convenience, the automated Pay-by-Phone service is available to you 24/7.
 Please note: A service fee of $15 may apply.

 - Banking Center: You can make payments at any Banking Center during its hours of operation and the payment will be credited that same day except on Saturday or Sunday.
 Payments made at a Banking Center on a Saturday or Sunday will post to your business card on the next business day, but will reflect a payment processing date of the day you made the payment.